 Applicants who do not meet the GPA requirements may be admitted professionally based on past work experience as a professional in textiles or a textile related field.
 Supporting documentation of professional experience in textile should be submitted for provisional admission.
 Students who are admitted provisionally must earn at least a "B" average in the first three courses of the certificate program in order to obtain full admission into the certificate program.
 Requirements: A minimum of 15 credit hours is required to complete the certificate program and student must have a minimum 3.0 grade point average on all certificate course work.
 Transfer credit from other universities is not allowed.
-All work must be completed in four (4) calendar years, beginning from the time the student begins course work for the Certificate.
+All work must be completed in four (4) calendar years, beginning from the time the student begins course work for the Certificate .
 For more information, please visit the Textile Technology and Management website.
-NCSU Graduate Catalog Textile Supply Chain Management (Certificate) Director of Graduate Certificate Programs:
+NC State University Graduate Catalog (2016-2017) Textile Supply Chain Management (Certificate) Director of Graduate Certificate Programs:

-George Hodge Textile Engineering, Chemistry Phone: 919/513-1636 Email: george-hodge@ncsu.edu Website: http://www.tx.ncsu.edu/ The Graduate Certificate Program in Textile Supply Chain Management provides NC State graduate students the opportunity to develop recognized academic credentials in this concentration in addition to their major area of graduate study.
+George Hodge Textile Engineering, Chemistry Phone: 919/513-1636 Email: george\hodge@ncsu.edu Website: https://textiles.ncsu.edu/ The Graduate Certificate Program in Textile Supply Chain Management provides NC State graduate students the opportunity to develop recognized academic credentials in this concentration in addition to their major area of graduate study.
 The Certificate also provides non-degree graduate-level students the opportunity to develop recognized advanced expertise in Textile Supply Chain Management.
-Admission: Applicants must meet one of the 3 following requirements: - Be a graduate of an accredited four-year college or university, and have a GPA of at least 3.0 on a 4-point scale in their last 60 credit hours of undergraduate study; - Be a degree student in good standing in a NC State University graduate program; and - Have a Master's degree.
+Admission: Applicants must meet one of the 3 following requirements:

+- Be a graduate of an accredited four-year college or university, and have a GPA of at least 3.0 on a 4-point scale in their last 60 credit hours of undergraduate study; - Be a degree student in good standing in a NC State University graduate program; and - Have a Master's degree.

 Provisional Admission: Applicants who do not meet the GPA requirements may be admitted provisionally based on past work experiences as a professional in textiles or a textile related field.
 Supporting documentation of professional experience in textiles should be submitted for provisional admission.
 Students who are admitted provisionally must earn at least a "B" average in the first three courses of the certificate program in order obtain full admission into the certificate program.

-Program Requirements: The Graduate Certificate in Textile Supply Chain Management requires a minimum of 15 hours, and includes the following courses:

-Core Courses (9 credit hours)

-TTM 501 Textile Enterprise Integration (3)

-TTM 761 Supply Chain Management and Information Technology (3)

-TE 533 Lean Six Sigma (3) OR

-TE 540 Computer Information Systems

-Advanced Courses (6 credit hours)

-TTM 530 Textile Quality and Process Control (3)

-TTM 531 Total Quality Management (3)

-TTM 583 Strategic Planning for Textile Firms (3)

-TTM 588A Global Perspectives in Textile Supply Chain Management: USA (3)

-TE 533 Lean Six Sigma (3) OR

-TE 540 Computer Information Systems

-One NC State course (400 level or higher) may be substituted for one of the advanced courses into the program upon agreement between the Certificate Coordinator and the student.
+Program Requirements: The Graduate Certificate in Textile Supply Chain Management requires a minimum of 15 hours, and includes the following courses: Core Courses (9 credit hours) TTM 501 Textile Enterprise Integration (3) TTM 761 Supply Chain Management and Information Technology (3) TE 533 Lean Six Sigma (3) OR TE 540 Computer Information Systems Advanced Courses (6 credit hours) TTM 530 Textile Quality and Process Control (3) TTM 531 Total Quality Management (3) TTM 583 Strategic Planning for Textile Firms (3) TTM 588A Global Perspectives in Textile Supply Chain Management: USA (3) TE 533 Lean Six Sigma (3) OR TE 540 Computer Information Systems One NC State course (400 level or higher) may be substituted for one of the advanced courses into the program upon agreement between the Certificate Coordinator and the student.
 The Certificate Coordinator maintains a list of appropriate graduate level courses.

-Academic Performance:
+Academic Performance: - Award of a Graduate Certificate in Textile Supply Chain Management (GCTSCM) requires a minimum overall GPA of 3.0. - None of the required 15 hours may be taken for S/U or "credit only".